Starwood Property Trust Inc. (STWD) Shares Down Despite Recent Market Volatility

-Starwood Property Trust Inc. (NYSE: STWD)’s stock price has decreased by -3.56 compared to its previous closing price of 17.14.
-Despite this, the company has experienced a -4.40% fall in its stock price over the last five trading sessions.
+Starwood Property Trust Inc. (NYSE: STWD)’s stock price has decreased by -1.55 compared to its previous closing price of 17.46.
+However, the company has seen a 3.99% increase in its stock price over the last five trading sessions.
 Barron’s reported on 12/05/22 that Starwood Limits Investor Redemptions From Real Estate Fund

 Is It Worth Investing in Starwood Property Trust Inc. (NYSE: STWD) Right Now?

-Starwood Property Trust Inc. (NYSE: STWD) has a price-to-earnings ratio that is above its average at 6.04x. and a 36-month beta value of 1.64.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Starwood Property Trust Inc. (NYSE: STWD) has a higher price-to-earnings ratio of 6.28x compared to its average ratio,, and the 36-month beta value for STWD is at 1.65.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for Starwood Property Trust Inc. (STWD) by analysts is $23.00, which is $7.04 above the current market price.
-The public float for STWD is 293.93M, and at present, short sellers hold a 2.40% of that float.
-On March 24, 2023, the average trading volume of STWD was 4.04M shares.
+The average price suggested by analysts for STWD is $23.00, which is $6.38 above the current market price.
+The public float for STWD is 293.93M, and currently, shorts hold a 4.60% of that float.
+The average trading volume for STWD on March 31, 2023 was 4.27M shares.

 STWD’s Market Performance

-STWD stock saw a decrease of -4.40% in the past week, with a monthly decline of -14.93% and a quarterly a decrease of -10.99%.
-The volatility ratio for the week is 4.02%, and the volatility levels for the last 30 days are 3.46% for Starwood Property Trust Inc. (STWD).
-The simple moving average for the last 20 days is -11.31% for STWD stock, with a simple moving average of -20.75% for the last 200 days.
+The stock of Starwood Property Trust Inc. (STWD) has seen a 3.99% increase in the past week, with a -10.84% drop in the past month, and a -7.25% fall in the past quarter.
+The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 3.61% for STWD.
+The simple moving average for the last 20 days is -4.73% for STWD stock, with a simple moving average of -16.34% for the last 200 days.

 Analysts’ Opinion of STWD